stepulak/CountryballGame/README.md

 # CountryballGame
 2D sidescroller platform game similar to original Super Mario series.
 The whole engine and game is written in Lua using Love2D framework.

+There are two versions of this game, one for desktop and the other for mobile phones (android).

+TODO: link to android version

 There is a main campaign available, entirely made via in-game editor.
 The campaign consist of animation scenes and separate levels.
 It's about polandball's adventure to his imaginary world, where, after he finishes the campaign's levels, he became the astronaut.

 The game editor can be launched via menu button (desktop version only).
 It's controlled via mouse, keyboard shortcuts and console commands.

-I believe that editor's gui options are pretty straightforward, I just need to talk about shortcuts and commands a little bit...
+I believe that editor's gui options are pretty straightforward, I just need to explain shortcuts and commands a little bit...

-Editor's keyboard shorcuts:
+# Editor's keyboard shorcuts:

-	'~' - Editor mode/gameplay mode switch (unavailable when campaign is on) tab - Show object's grid and available options
+	'~' - Editor mode/gameplay mode switch (unavailable when campaign is on)

+	tab - Show object's grid and available options

 	't' - Enable console

 	'1' - Show on/off grid

 	escape - Disable console

 	F5 - quicksave (may overwrite old quicksavefile!)

 	F6 - quickload (if exists)

 	WASD - camera control

-Console commands:
+# Console commands:

 	"camera_velocity" or "cv":
 		format: camera_velocity @backgroundLvl @movementDirection @velocity
 			@backgroundLvl - level of parallax background (1-4)